UNSW Foundation Studies: Links to other institutions

 UNSW Foundation Studies is an education group of UNSW Global Pty Ltd, a not-for-profit provider of education services that includes a number of UNSW's activities, including the UNSW Institute of Languages, Educational Assessment Australia and the Expert Opinion Services.
 UNSW Global Pty Ltd is owned by UNSW.

 University admission

 Students who are accepted into a UNSW Foundation Studies course receive a provisional offer of entry into a UNSW undergraduate program based on successful completion of their foundation studies.
-Over 15,000 students have graduated from a UNSW Foundation Studies course; approximately 85% of completing UNSW Foundation Studies students go on to undergraduate study.
+By 2019, more than 30,000 students had graduated from an UNSW Foundation Studies course.
 Students may also opt to use their UNSW Foundation Studies qualifications to gain admission at other universities.
 UNSW Foundation Studies qualifications are recognised by the Group of Eight (Australian universities), as well as numerous other universities around the world.

 Scholarships are available for outstanding students who have completed their UNSW Foundation Studies qualification and are continuing their studies at UNSW.